TobiasKozel/GuitarD/README.md

 The VST/AU plugin works on Windows and Mac OS X. For 32 Bit support another renderer than SKIA has to be used.
 Head over to the iPlug2 Wiki for more info about the graphic backends.

 The DSP code can be compiled without iPlug and the GUI so it can be included in other projects easily.
 Just include `./src/headless/headless.h` and you should be good to go.
 Everything is header only to make the code as portable as possible.
 The headless version was testet on Windows (MSVC, gcc), Mac OS X (clang) and Linux (gcc, clang).

-## Where to start

-The code seperates UI and DSP fairly well, so I'd recommend having a look at the DSP side first (Graph.h and Node.h).
-The whole UI is just tacked on top of it and controlls the DSP part.